-Both the 600D and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon SX530 Manual.
+Further information on the features and operation of the 600D and SX530 can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon SX530 Manual.

 So how do things add up?
 Is the Canon 600D better than the Canon SX530 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 600D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.